aaronshaver/reward-points-server/README.md

  more points than were available for the user, so I went with the conservative approach of not allowing that kind of spend request to succeed (you'll get a 400 bad request and points will remain unspent if you try)
+* I wanted to do an immutable "Ledger" storage too, which you could use for debugging, compliance, etc. but I'm not going to have time